-2.10.2 Using the dual function power switch
+2.9.2 Using the dual function power switch

 While the system is ON, pressing the power switch for less than four seconds puts the system to sleep mode or to soft-off mode, depending on the BIOS setting.
 Pressing the power switch for more than four seconds lets the system enter the soft-off mode regardless of the BIOS setting.
-Refer to section 3.6 Power Menu in Chapter 3 for details.
+Refer to section 3.6 Power Menu for details.